 More Delicious Potato Recipes to Try

 Oh boy do we love mashed potatoes in my house!
 It’s the one dish I know that Little Man will eat every time….can you believe I have like the one kid on Earth that doesn’t like Mac & Cheese?!

 The nice thing about these potatoes is that the garlic isn’t overpowering….sometimes when we get garlic mashed potatoes at a restaurant the garlic and the salt kill the creamy potato goodness….and you can always add more or less depending on your own tastes!

-Cheesy, creamy, subtle garlic flavoring makes these the BEST loaded mashed potatoes around!
+Cheesy, creamy, subtle garlic flavoring makes these the BEST loaded twice baked mashed potatoes around!

 - 4 Medium Golden Potatoes (trust me....golden is the best!
 Idaho will do in a pinch)